peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 * <code>str</code> - The parameter <code>str</code> is a text string.

-* <code>replace</code> - If true, replaces unpaired surrogate code points with the replacement character (U + FFFD).
+* <code>replace</code> - If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
 If false, stops processing when an unpaired surrogate code point is seen.

 **Returns:**